-As a testament to the importance of enhanced commitment to safety this week, joining OSHA in sponsoring Safe + Sound Week are some powerful safety organizations, including the National Safety Council (NSC), American Industrial Hygiene Association, American Society of Safety Engineers, and the National Institute for Occupational Safety and Health (NIOSH).
+During last year’s event, more than 2,700 businesses raised awareness about workers’ health and safety.
+As a testament to the importance of enhanced commitment to safety this week, joining OSHA in Safe + Sound Week are some powerful organizations, including the National Safety Council (NSC), the United States Military branches, American Society of Safety Professionals (ASSP), and the National Institute for Occupational Safety and Health (NIOSH).

-Safe + Sound week can help organizations jumpstart safety and health programs, or energize existing ones.
-OSHA lists a litany of examples that can be implemented at almost any sized company, and falling under three categories: Management Leadership, Worker Participation, and Find and Fix Hazards.
+Safe + Sound week can help organizations jump-start safety and health programs, or energize existing ones.
+It’s also a time to highlight workers’ contributions to improving safety and celebrate safety successes.
+OSHA lists a litany of examples that are easy to implement at companies of any size, such as Management Leadership, Worker Participation, and Find and Fix Hazards.
 While the first two are self-explanatory, the “Find and Fix” category refers to ways that both employers and workers can examine their workplaces -- proactively and routinely -- to identify and address hazards before an injury or illness occurs, according to OSHA.